Sit back and relax while we apply to 100s of jobs for you - $25

 Doctoral degree in Clinical Psychology, Pediatric Neuropsychology, Developmental Psychology, or related field from accredited program.

-Licensed Psychologist with BCBA experience in Texas or Florida.
+Licensed Psychologist with BCBA experience.

 Minimum of 1‑3 years post‑licensure experience working with pediatric neurodevelopmental populations; experience with ASD, ADHD, or intellectual delay